Logo of the brand Maison Douillet

 The history of the Alps, seen through the prism of its people, is an example of resilience, adaptation and innovation.

-From prehistoric times to the present day, human populations have been able to adapt to an austere environment and to major historical changes – in order to build mixed, evolving, sustainable societies.
+From prehistory to the present day, human populations have adapted to an austere environment, to major historical changes, to trade and conquest – to build mixed, evolving, sustainable societies.

 This human story offers a valuable lesson in the adaptability of our societies.
-At a time of societal change, this human story seems to offer relevant answers: encouraging exchange, sharing and adaptation – in the quest for harmony and longevity.
+At a time of societal change, this human story seems to offer pertinent answers: favoring exchange, sharing, adaptation – in search of harmony and longevity.

 Maison Douillet